 Natural SEO vs. Organic SEO

-To continue with the grocery store analogies, if you take a moment to view Google (as well as YouTube, Facebook, and Amazon) as the supermarket of web search, organic SEO is a staple – Google’s bread and butter as compared to the fancier, but not as essential, toaster pastry.
-Simply put, it’s what Google does best.
+To continue with the grocery store analogies, if you take a moment to view Google (as well as YouTube, Amazon) as the supermarket of web search, organic SEO is a staple – Google's bread and butter as compared to the fancier, but not as essential, toaster pastry.
+Simply put, it's what Google does best.
 Google must interpret what users intend to find with an organic query and supply relevant pages that adhere to SEO responsive design (i.e., a design that ensures a webpage renders correctly whether people access it via desktops or mobile searches).
-In other words, taking the time to show Google (and, by extension, its users) precisely what you have to offer will return you more, relevant traffic composed of users who will stick.
+Organic SEO focuses on delivering content that matches user intent, a critical factor for ranking well in search engines.
+In other words, taking the time to show Google (and, by extension, its users) precisely what you have to offer will return you more relevant traffic composed of users who will stick.

-It Can Offer a Better Conversion Rate (Sometimes)
+Search Engine Optimization Can Offer a Better Conversion Rate

 In order to achieve a top ranking using organic SEO, you have to fill your webpage full of valuable content.
 Why?
-It’s not enough to attract users and page views – you have to keep them there long enough to convert, and to do that, you have to relate to the reader on a human level and inspire them in some way.
+It's not enough to attract users and page views – you have to keep them there long enough to convert.
+By providing content that addresses user needs and aligns with their search intent, you increase the chances of higher engagement.
 While this does take more time than merely paying Google, it also makes your website a lot more likely to have repeat visitors.
-Paid clicks only guarantee a one-time visit, but it’s your efforts to build backlinks, hone keywords, and create amazing content that earn organic clicks and keeps them coming back time and time again.
+Paid clicks only guarantee a one-time visit, but it's your efforts to build backlinks, hone keywords, and create amazing content that earns organic clicks and keeps them coming back time and time again.
 Your organic SEO techniques will gain your readers trust while building your brand, resulting in loyal customers for years to come.

 In an ideal world, you would employ both paid and natural SEO techniques.
 This way, you can get the benefit of immediate results while building up a strong foundation for the future.